-With more examples coming across the Interwebs of police officers in grappling situations, we are seeing more offers to teach jiujitsu to cops at reduced rates, or even free.
+With more examples on the Interwebs of police officers in grappling situations, we are seeing more offers to teach jiujitsu to cops at reduced rates, or even free.

-The hearts of these instructors are in the right place.
-And, it would be a good thing for police officers to study jiujitsu, no question there.
+These instructors have their hearts in the right place.
+And, it would be great for police officers to study jiujitsu – no question there.

 - Jiujitsu offers NO discussion of use of force laws, policies, or liability.

-Similarly, due to not understanding and erroneously interpreting the above restrictions, there is a lack of education on when officers actually can go further.
+Similarly, due to misunderstanding and erroneously interpreting the above restrictions, there is a lack of education on when officers actually can go further.

 2. Jiujitsu does not teach tactical awareness or tactical thinking.

 There is no de-escalation.
 There is no disengagement.
 There is no use of cover (creating reactionary gaps) or other environmental factors.
+There is no weapons awareness.
 There is no verbal component to the confrontation.

 I have seen this even with experienced officers who do jiujitsu – physical application divorced from tactical understanding.

-From the standpoint of physical technique, jiujitsu is not tactically oriented, it is technically oriented: witness the various examples of instructors and officers moving out of a superior position – an arresting position in which cuffs can be applied -in order to attempt a submission.
+In terms of physical technique, jiujitsu is not tactically oriented, it is technically oriented: witness the various examples of instructors and officers moving out of a superior position – a control position in which cuffs can be applied – in order to attempt a submission.
 It’s not just Rener Gracie doing this – there are plenty of examples of street cops dropping to the ground – or choosing to stay there – to attempt arm bars or other submissions.

-Lack of tactical thinking….and a focus on specific techniques and a particular approach to jiujitsu.
+Lack of tactical thinking….and a focus on the sportive approach to jiujitsu.

 The reasoning for this, I think, is because: